Nichols station: Transportation links

 Nichols station is accessible by jeepneys plying routes on the East Service Road, Lawton Avenue (the road which leads to Fort Bonifacio) and Sales Road (the road which leads to Villamor Airbase), as well as buses plying these routes.

 Future

 This station shall be rebuilt as part of the North–South Commuter Railway project.
 A new station shall be built to the north of the Sales Interchange where the present one is.
 To be named Senate–DepEd station, it will be constructed behind the Department of Social Welfare and Development's Social Welfare and Development Center for Asia and the Pacific (SWADCAP) site, which will eventually become the future Department of Education (DepEd) complex, and shall also serve the adjacent New Senate Building.
 The station will be built as an elevated building and will have two tracks and side platforms.
 However, Senate–DepEd is not expected to be part of a single interchange with the Metro Manila Subway station of the same name.
-The entire NSCR system which includes the new Senate station, is expected to open by 2028.
+The entire NSCR system which includes the new Senate station, was expected to open by 2028.
+However, it was postponed to 2032.